wI2L/fizz/README.md

 // Add a Code Sample to the operation. fizz.XCodeSample(codeSample *XCodeSample)

-// Mark the operation as internal. fizz.XInternal()
+// Mark the operation as internal.
+The x-internal flag is interpreted by third-party tools and it only impacts the visual documentation rendering. fizz.XInternal()
 ```